 The Torc T14B which is also known as the Mako T14 is the latest addition to Torc’s range of Bluetooth integrated shell helmets.
-Named after a shark, the Mako T14 has a rounded profile with a pointed front which looks sleek.
+Named after a shark, the Mako T14 has a rounded profile with a pointed front that looks sleek.

 Comfortable and easy to use

 The T14B is designed to perfection.
 It fits comfortably with the soft chin strap while the inner EPS padded lining keeps you comfortable even on a hot day.
 There is no head shake and the helmet fits snugly.
-There is an internal sun visor system which Torc calls Smooth Lock.
+There is an internal sun visor system that Torc calls Smooth Lock.
 This offers reasonable sun protection and locks both in the upper as well the lower positions.